About the CDA

 Making Progress

-As a result of the Alliance's campaigning work, the last Government:
+As a result of the Alliance's campaigning work:

-• Decided in January 2023 to set up a fully State-funded defects remediation scheme and approved the principle that owners who had already paid to have defects remediated should be reimbursed;
+• The last Government decided in January 2023 to set up a fully State-funded defects remediation scheme and approved the principle that owners who had already paid to have defects remediated should be reimbursed;

-• Established the Interim Remediation Scheme in December 2023 to address in the short-term the most pernicious fire safety issues so people could continue living safely in their apartments while they await full remediation.
+• The Interim Remediation Scheme opened for applications in December 2023 to address -- in the short-term -- the most pernicious fire safety issues so people can continue living safely in their apartments while they await full remediation.

-• Agreed to scope out a Retrospective Payments Scheme for owners who have paid for, or are paying for, defects remediation through eight pathfinder projects.
+• The Government is currently scoping out a Retrospective Payments Scheme for owners who have paid for, or are paying for, defects remediation through eight pathfinder projects.

-• Approved the drafting of legislation to underpin the defects remediation schemes.
+• Legislation is currently being drafted to underpin the defects remediation schemes.